Domain II — Assessment and Program Planning

 In this course, educators and staff will define the roles and responsibilities of paraprofessionals, teachers, and related service providers in collaborative settings.
 They will explore essential components for building strong communication systems and learn practical strategies to use clear expectations and cooperative relationships to enhance positive outcomes for all students.

-TEA, "Standards-Based Individualized Education Program (IEP) Process Training": Texas SPED Support
+TEA, "Standards-Based Individualized Education Program (IEP) Process Training"

 TEA, Accommodations and Modifications - Texas SPED Quick Learns

-TEA, “Technical Assistance: Individualized Education Program (IEP) Development”: Texas SPED Support TEA believes that there is shared responsibility across the state to ensure that all students, including students with disabilities, are held to rigorous academic standards and high expectations.
+Before digging into the details of Individualized Education Program (IEP) development, take a minute to set your mind toward high expectations and rigorous goals for students with disabilities.
+Without this mindset, the IEP will fall short, and our students will not achieve all that they are capable of.
+TEA believes that there is shared responsibility across the state to ensure that all students, including students with disabilities, are held to rigorous academic standards and high expectations.
 The IEP must be individualized, based on the unique needs of that child, and designed to enable him or her to work towards grade-level content standards and achieve challenging goals.
 Proper provision of a free appropriate public education (FAPE) means that all students have access to the supports and services that will prepare them for success in college, careers, and independence.

 Organized by grade band and subject area, the TEKS Alignment Collection outlines the knowledge and skills that align with self-determination as defined by the research of Dr. Michael Wehmeyer and The National Gateway to Self-Determination Project.
-Educators may use the Self-Determination Alignment Collection to consider where self-determination skills are addressed in each content area or to develop standards based annual individualized education program (IEP) goals for a specific student.
+Educators may use the Self-Determination Alignment Collection to consider where self-determination skills are addressed in each content area or to develop standards-based annual individualized education program (IEP) goals for a specific student.

 Competency 4: Apply knowledge of contributing to, monitoring, and reporting on individualized programming for students.